xcode96/API-testing/README.md

 ## Data Management Workflow

 This application uses a database for live data storage.
-The `training-data.json` file included in the source code is only used to populate the database the very first time the application is run.
+The `data.json` file included in the source code is a template and is only used to populate the database the very first time the application is run.
 After that, the application reads from and writes to the database.

-To manage your training data using a file (e.g., a JSON file in a GitHub repository), please follow this workflow:
+To manage your training data using a file from a GitHub repository, please follow this recommended workflow:

+### Recommended: GitHub Synchronization

 1.  **Use `data.json`**: The `data.json` file in this project is your primary template.
 Edit this file to add or modify users, questions, and exam folders.
-2.  **Host Your File**: Upload your modified `data.json` file to a service where it's accessible via a direct URL (like GitHub).
+2.  **Host on GitHub**: Upload your modified `data.json` file to a public or private GitHub repository.
-3.  **Get the "Raw" URL**: If using GitHub, navigate to your file and click the **"Raw"** button to get a direct link.
-The URL will start with `raw.githubusercontent.com`.
-4.  **Sync the Application**:
+3.  **Create a Personal Access Token (PAT)**: For security, create a [fine-grained Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) that has **read-only** access to the specific repository where your `data.json` file is stored.
+4.  **Configure and Sync**:
     - Go to the **Admin Panel** -> **Settings** -> **Data Management**.
-    - Paste your raw URL into the **"External Data Source Sync"** field.
+    - Fill in the fields in the **"GitHub Synchronization"** section:
+        - **GitHub Owner**: Your GitHub username or organization name.
+        - **Repository Name**: The name of the repository.
+        - **Path to file**: The path to your file within the repository (e.g., `data.json` or `config/data.json`).
+        - **Personal Access Token**: Paste the PAT you created.
-    - Click **"Sync Now"**.
-The application will fetch the data from your URL, permanently save it to the database, and update the live application.
+    - Click **"Sync from GitHub"**.
+The application will securely fetch the data from your repository, permanently save it to the database, and update the live application state.

+### Manual Backup and Restore

-5.  **Backup Your Data**: You can also use the **"Export All Data"** button on the same settings page to download the current live state of the application into a `data.json` file at any time.
+- **Backup**: Use the **"Export All Data"** button on the settings page to download the current live state of the application into a `data.json` file at any time.
+- **Restore**: Use the **"Import from data.json"** button to upload a file and completely overwrite the application's data. **Warning:** This is a destructive action.